danielpclark/state_inspector/README.md

 [![Build Status](https://travis-ci.org/danielpclark/state_inspector.svg?branch=master)](https://travis-ci.org/danielpclark/state_inspector)
 [![SayThanks.io](https://img.shields.io/badge/SayThanks.io-%E2%98%BC-1EAEDB.svg)](https://saythanks.io/to/danielpclark)

 The original purpose of this project is to log state change on target objects.
-This will expand further into additional introspection as new versions are made available.
+This now can fully inform on method calls with parameters as well as instance variables.

 This project uses a variation of the observer pattern.
 There is a hash of Reporters where you can mark the key as a class instance or the class itself and point it to an Observer object.
 Three